Portland Vase: Copies

 The vase also inspired a 19th-century competition to duplicate its cameo-work in glass, with Benjamin Richardson offering a £1,000 prize to anyone who could achieve that feat.
 Taking three years, glass maker Philip Pargeter made a copy and John Northwood engraved it, to win the prize.
 This copy is in the Corning Museum of Glass in Corning, New York.

-The Wedgwood Museum collection is now branded the V&A Wedgwood Collection.
-Displays at Barlaston, near Stoke-on-Trent, are now branded World of Wedgwood, described on its website as “Home to Stoke-on-Trent's most prestigious brand, Wedgwood”, and include the galleries of the V&A Wedgwood Collection.
+In 2012, Richard Golding blew glass blanks to which Terri-Louise Colledge added the cameo-work.
+They made four flat-bottomed vases, one amphora and an Auldjo jug, all of which are on display in the Stourbridge Glass Museum.